travigd/documentation/projections/api.md

            <td><code>/projections/continuous?name={name}&type={type}&enabled={enabled}&emit={emit}&trackemittedstreams={trackemittedstreams}</code></td>
            <td>
                 Create a continuous projection.<br/>
-                This type of projection will, if enabled will contiously run unless disabled or an unrecoverable error has been encountered.
+                This type of projection will, if enabled will continuously run unless disabled or an unrecoverable error is encountered.
            </td>
            <td>
                POST